kubedb/docs/docs/guides/memcached/quickstart/quickstart.md

 - `spec.replicas` is an optional field that specifies the number of desired Instances/Replicas of Memcached server.
 It defaults to 1.
 - `spec.version` is the version of Memcached server.
 In this tutorial, a Memcached 1.5.4 database is going to be created.
 - `spec.resource` is an optional field that specifies how much CPU and memory (RAM) each Container needs.
 To learn details about Managing Compute Resources for Containers, please visit [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).
-- `spec.terminationPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Memcached` crd or which resources KubeDB should keep or delete when you delete `Memcached` crd.
-If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.terminationPolicy` is set to `DoNotTerminate`.
-Learn details of all `TerminationPolicy` [here](/docs/guides/memcached/concepts/memcached.md#specterminationpolicy)
+- `spec.deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Memcached` crd or which resources KubeDB should keep or delete when you delete `Memcached` crd.
+If admission webhook is enabled, It prevents users from deleting the database as long as the `spec.deletionPolicy` is set to `DoNotTerminate`.
+Learn details of all `DeletionPolicy` [here](/docs/guides/memcached/concepts/memcached.md#specdeletionpolicy)

 KubeDB operator watches for `Memcached` objects using Kubernetes api.
 When a `Memcached` object is created, KubeDB operator will create a new Deployment and a ClusterIP Service with the matching Memcached object name.